Or the graph’s effect on abstraction. By Neal Von Flue

-On the surface it’s beautiful, but Nightingale made this chart to show the devastating effect that non-violent factors had on soldiers in the Crimean war.
-The red areas of the chart below show deaths in battle, the blue areas show deaths from infection, disease and poor sanitation in camps.
+On the surface it’s beautiful but, like Minard’s chart above, it tells a grim story.
+Nightingale made this chart to show the devastating effect that non-violent factors had on soldiers in the Crimean war.
+The red areas of the chart below show deaths in battle, the blue areas show deaths from infection, disease and poor sanitation in military camps.

 Aesthetic philosopher Władysław Tatarkiewicz makes the case in his work A History of Six Ideas: An Essay in Aesthetics that there are six conditions for the presentation of art: beauty, form, representation, reproduction of reality, artistic expression and innovation.

-Some of these are well-worth arguing over (or at least reading all 350 pages of his defense for it) but let’s leave aside the more vague or subjective notions in favor of solid ground: “beauty, form, reproduction of reality and innovation.”
+Some of these are well-worth arguing over, but let’s leave aside some of the more vague or subjective notions and look at beauty, form, reproduction of reality and innovation.
 According to this criteria, I find the history of charts and diagrams to be riddled with fine art.
-And I think their influence on our aesthetic tastes may have paved the way for the generations of artists who followed.
+And I think their influence on our aesthetic tastes might have paved the way for the generations of artists who followed.

 Alfred H. Barr Jr. was an art historian and the first director of the Museum of Modern art in New York.
-He had a special interest in the abstractionists and created the first retrospectives of Van Gogh, Matisse and Cezanne- His work reframe how culture thought about Modern Art and its influences.
-He launched a groundbreaking show of Cubist and Abstract Art in 1936, and he wanted to find a way to legitimize the work by relating the deep lineage of the art schools that he loved to the uninitiated viewer.
+He had a special interest in the abstractionists and created the first retrospectives of Van Gogh, Matisse and Cezanne- His work reframed how culture considered Modern Art and its influences.
+When he was launching a groundbreaking show of Cubist and Abstract Art in 1936, he wanted to find a way to legitimize the genre by relating the deep lineage of the art schools that he loved to the uninitiated viewer.

 And what more effective way to show information than with a diagram- which he featured on the catalog cover:

 The size of the lettering in this chart dictate the power of influence.
-The black ink presents what was called Inside Influences (read “European”) and the text in red shows Outside Influences (read “Stolen” at least in some cases.)
-But its clear that Alfred H. Barr Jr. understood the power of line, shape and color to get ideas across dynamically.
+The black ink presents what was called Inside Influences (read “European”) and the text in red shows Outside Influences (often meaning “Minority” or even “Stolen” in some cases.)
+But it is clear that Alfred H. Barr Jr. understood formal art concepts such as line, shape and color and their power to get ideas across dynamically.

-And if he had gone back just a little further with his timeline- maybe made the book slightly taller– I like to think he would have included Florence Nightingale and William Playfair.
+And if he had gone back just a little further with his timeline- maybe made the book slightly taller– I like to think that he might have included Florence Nightingale and William Playfair.
 Or Joseph Priestley, up there at the top.

 Images are © their respective owners and used for review purposes only